An Article In Meteorite-Times Magazine

 From Asteroids to Meteoroids to Meteors to Meteorites

 Guess what?
-The International Astronomical Union (IAU) has formally-approved the word "meteor" to be used as BOTH the term for the solid object, as well as, the light-phenoma that it produces.
+The International Astronomical Union (IAU) originally defined the word "meteor" to be used as BOTH the term for the solid object, as well as, the light-phenoma that it produces.

 Click-for-more-info

 For years I've been told that the term "meteor" only applies to the light phenomenon that we see high in the night sky, but not to the physical object that is falling from space.
-I was told that the International Astronomical Union (IAU) convened a committee titled "Commission 22" to officially define terms for meteoric objects such as these.
+I was told that the International Astronomical Union (IAU) convened a committee titled "Commission 22" back in 1961 to officially define the terms for all of these meteoric objects, such as meteoroids, meteors, and meteorites.

-But this restrictive definition for the terms "meteor" and "meteoroid" resulted in there being no officially-approved word for the solid particle that produces the light phenomenon.
+So these narrowly defined terms for "meteor" and "meteoroid" resulted in there being no officially-approved word for the solid particle that produces the meteor light phenomenon.
 At least, that appeared to be the case to me.
-That is, until recently, when I read on-line the IAU definition for "meteor".
-It appears that, either there was a recent change in the IAU definition, or that Commission 22 had originally intended that there be a more general usage for the term "meteor" that included the physical object that produces the light phenomenon.
+That is, until recently, when I read the original IAU definition for "meteor".
+It appears that Commission 22 had originally intended that there be a broader definition for the term "meteor" that included the physical object, as well as, the light phenomenon which it produces.
 See below:

 Definition of terms by the IAU Commission 22, 1961.